infopark/scrivito_jr_form_widget/README.md

 ### Adding a protection to a page

-The form generates a random string to create an access code that can be used to check if a request on a page is initiated by a send form.
+The form generates a random string to create an access code that can be used to check if a request on a page is initiated by a sent form.

-To check this you can access the `session['access_via_form']` with `params['access_via_form']` in your controller.
+To check this you can compare the `session['access_via_form']` with `params['access_via_form']` in your controller.

 ```ruby
 #in page_controller.rb